 “Execution” is the only film ever made which stars a real condemned man, a real warden and a real priest.

 William Neal Moore, The Condemned Man, spent 16 years on Death Row and was only 7 hours from the electric chair.
 He is the only self-confessed murderer under today’s law to be released from Death Row and is now an unconditional free man due in part to the forgiveness of the victim’s family and the intervention of Mother Theresa.
 Mr. Moore is also the author of the book, “I Shall Not Die”, a powerful story detailing his days on death watch with only 72 hours to live.

-Mr. Moore accompanied Scaffidi to each screening and the group held a Q and A session following the film which has previously drawn large audiences at a select group of universities including the University of Cambridge, Sussex University and Kings College of London in the United Kingdom; Tulane, UCLA and Central Washington University in the United States.
-When asked if the execution in his film is real or not Scaffidi responded, “You decide.”
+Mr. Moore accompanies Mr. Scaffidi to each screening and the two hold an unforgettable Q and A session following the film which always draws a big crowd.
+The screenings are intense and thought-provoking and when the lights come up following the film, many are left wondering if they just witnessed an actual execution.
+When asked if the execution in his film is real or not Scaffidi responds, “You decide.”
 He points to a statement that Sister Helen Prejean, author of “Dead Man Walking”, made to him at a death penalty gathering in Louisiana: “The best way to stop executions is for people to witness one.”